Joseph White (psychologist): Early and education

-Education

 Joseph White received his BA from San Francisco State University, and his PhD in clinical psychology at Michigan State University in 1961.
 When he went to San Francisco State the total cost of admission for him was $14.25.
 College was so affordable at that time in California that if a student did not have the money at that moment the student could sign a waiver promising to pay the current tuition and fees the next semester.
 White was always a good athlete in high school and that earned him a job working at a playground in a city neighborhood.
 This is where he found his love for psychology.
 Ivan Pavlov was an influential psychologist for White and he was very interested in learning about the unconscious mind.
 This would probably be his earliest influence in regards to psychology.